puzzmo-com/xd-crossword-tools/README.md

   D3 ^Hint: Registering with a restaurant. ~ BOOK
   ```

-  Capitalization is ignore, the metadata prefix will always be given as lowercase.
+  Capitalization is ignoreds, the metadata prefix will always be given as lowercase.

 - ##### Markdown/HTML style comments